A Test for Separability in Covariance Operators of Random Surfaces: Finite Sample Properties

 \section{Finite Sample Properties}

-\theequation{4.\arabic{equation}} In this section we study the finite sample properties of the test for the hypothesis of separability defined by \eqref{testsep} by means of a small simulation study.
-We also compare the new test with the tests proposed by \citet{Aston2017} and \citet{conkokrei2017} and illustrate potential applications with a data example.
-For this purpose we have implemented the new method proposed in this paper as well as the bootstrap test described in \citet{Aston2017} and the weighted $\chi^2$ test based on the test statistic $\widehat{T}_F$ as described in Theorem 3 of \citet{conkokrei2017}.
-The new test \eqref{testsep} depends on the choice of the operator $\Delta$ and we demonstrate in a simulation study that the test is not very sensitive with respect to this choice.
-For this purpose we consider four integral operators with the following kernels
+\theequation{4.\arabic{equation}} In this section we study the finite sample properties of a {family of tests} for the hypothesis of separability described in Section \ref{sec:test} by means of a small simulation study.
+We also compare the new tests with the tests proposed by \citet{Aston2017} and \citet{conkokrei2017} and illustrate potential applications with a data example.
+For this purpose we have implemented {the asymptotic test \eqref{testasy} based on simulated quantiles of the random variable appearing in \eqref{eq:null_dist}, the new bootstrap test as described in Section \ref{sec:test}} as well as the studentized bootstrap test described in \citet{Aston2017} and the weighted $\chi^2$ test based on the test statistic $\widehat{T}_F$ as described in Theorem 3 of \citet{conkokrei2017}.
+The new test depends on the choice of the operator $\Delta$ and we demonstrate in a simulation study that the test is not very sensitive with respect to this choice.
+For this purpose we consider three integral operators with the following kernels

-The test due to \citet{Aston2017} requires specification of eigen-subspace $\mathcal{I}$, which was taken to be $\{(1,1)\}$ as in their simulation studies and p-values were obtained by empirical non-studentized bootstrap.
-We used the R package "covsep" (\citet{covsep}) to implement their method.
+The test due to \citet{Aston2017} requires specification of eigen-subspace, which was chosen to be $I_k=\{(i,j):i=1,\dots,k;j=1,\dots,k\}$ for $k=2,3,4$ and p-values were obtained by empirical non-studentized bootstrap.
+We used the R package "covsep" [see \citet{covsep}] to implement their method.
 For the tests proposed by \citet{conkokrei2017} we choose the procedure based on the statistic $\widehat{T}_F$ as in a simulation study it turned out to be the most powerful procedure among the four methods proposed in this paper.
-The test requires the specifications of the number of spatial and temporal principle components, which were both taken to be $2$.
+The test requires the specifications of the number of spatial and temporal principle components, which were both taken to be equal and the number was chosen to be $2, 3$ and $4$.